-Upon closing of this offering, we have agreed to issue to the representative as compensation warrants to purchase up to shares of common stock (5% of the aggregate number of shares of common stock sold in this offering, or the representative's warrants).
-The representative's warrants will be exercisable at a per share exercise price equal to 125% of the public offering price per share in this offering.
+Upon closing of this offering, we have agreed to issue to the representative as compensation warrants to purchase up to 150,000 shares (172,500 shares assuming full exercise of the over-allotment option) of common stock (which number of shares equals 5% of the aggregate number of shares of common stock sold in this offering, or the representative's warrants).
+The representative's warrants will be exercisable at a per share exercise price equal to \$7.50, which is 125% of the public offering price per share in this offering.
 The representative's warrants are exercisable at any time and from time to time, in whole or in part, during the four and one half year period commencing 180 days from the effective date of the registration statement of which this prospectus is a part.